Reading records

 - In the management console

-, select the folder containing your log group. - Select Cloud Logging.
+, select the folder with the log group. - Select Cloud Logging.

-- Click the row with the log group you want to view.
+- Click the row with the log group whose records you want to view.

 - The page that opens will show the log group records.